2020PB/police-brutality/reports/New York.md

 Footage taken at E 136th St and Brook Ave in the Bronx shows police pointing out and attempting to apprehend protest organizer Shannon Jones.
 She retreats onto the sidewalk and the crowd of protestors protects her.
 Police then charge into the crowd.
 A white-shirted officer isolates Shannon, chokes, grabs, and shoves her.
 When another protestor intervenes, the officer punches him and shoves him away.
 Jones is then arrested.

-tags: shove, arrest, choke, protestor, punch, strike
+tags: shove, arrest, choke, protester, punch, strike

 id: ny-newyorkcity-67